A warm welcome from the Governing Body...

 Governors serve for four years; all parents with a child at the school are entitled to stand for election for Parent Governor.

 The Full Governing Body monitors every aspect of the school. and meets twice a term to consider the curriculum, pupil progress, finance, staffing and premises matters.
 Every governor attends Full Governing Body meetings and joins working parties where it is appropriate to do so.
 Governors also assist in the development and implementation of a range of statutory and non-statutory policies in the school.

 The core values of the School underpin everything we do as governors.
 We are committed to ensuring that WLCH continues to work to their vision and values and with the help of pupils, staff and parents are confident that the School will go from strength to strength.

-The school’s latest Ofsted Inspection, undertaken in the autumn of 2014, highlighted the many strengths of WLCH and the Governing Body was very happy with the report issued from Ofsted.
+The school’s latest Ofsted Inspection, highlighted the many strengths of WLCH and the Governing Body was very happy with the report issued from Ofsted.
 However, we recognise that the school must consistently strive to improve and innovate to ensure the best possible outcomes for its pupils.
 The Governing Body is heavily involved in the creation of the School’s Improvement Plan and acts as a ‘critical friend’ in all matters, and continues to strive to be outstanding.